The 12 Best Warm Winter Boots to Keep You Toasty in Extreme Cold, Vetted by Editors and Reviewers

 Meet the Experts

-• Riley Goldman is the senior product merchandiser, English footwear and accessories, at Ariat.
+• Riley Goldman is the senior product merchandiser, English footwear and accessories at Ariat.
+Ariat provides high-quality products and footwear for all types of outdoor and work environments.

-How We Chose The Best Warm Winter Boots
+How I Chose the Best Warm Winter Boots

-From traveling through NYC during its brutal winter to bearing the cold winds and blizzards in downtown Chicago, several of our editors have a few pairs of boots we stand by for staying warm in the winter.
+From trekking through NYC in brutal winter weatherto bearing to bearing the cold winds and blizzards in downtown Chicago, several of our editors have a few pairs of boots we stand by for staying warm in the winter.
 We tested for durability, moisture protection, style and comfort.
-We also checked in with reviewers at some of our favorite brands to scope out which styles had the highest customer ratings.
-Without further ado, here are the 12 best winter boots to keep your tootsies warm and dry.
+Plus, I checked in with reviewers at some of our favorite brands to scope out which styles had the highest customer ratings.

 Want to save *big* this shopping season?
 Sign up for our Deal of the Day email to get all the best sales delivered straight to your inbox.